Solving the Canonical Representation and Star System Problems for Proper Circular-Arc Graphs in Log-Space: Canonical arc representations of concave-round and PCA graphs

-We now turn to the canonical representation problem for TCA and PCA graphs.
-In the most general setting, for a given CA graph we have to compute its arc representation such that the resulting arc models are equal for isomorphic input graphs.
-This problem is similarly defined for interval graphs.
-If considered for proper interval or PCA graphs, the canonical representation problem assumes computing proper interval or proper arc representations.
+We are now ready to present our canonical representation algorithm for concave-round and PCA graphs.
+For a given graph, we have to compute its arc representation such that the resulting arc models are equal for isomorphic input graphs.

-\begin{theorem} The canonical arc representation problem for TCA graphs is solvable by a logspace algorithm.
-Moreover, the algorithm produces a proper arc representation whenever an input graph is PCA. \end{theorem}
+\begin{theorem} There is a logspace algorithm that solves the canonical arc representation problem for the class of concave-round graphs.
+Moreover, this algorithm outputs a proper arc representation whenever the input graph is PCA. \end{theorem}

-The proof of Theorem~\ref{thm:maingraphs} takes this and the next sections.
-In this section we prove it in the case that the complement $\barG$ of an input graph is not bipartite.
-As shown by Tucker (see Proposition~\ref{prop:TCA}), the classes of TCA and PCA graphs coincide under this assumption, and our goal is to construct a canonical proper arc representation of~$G$.

-For any class of intersection graphs, a canonical representation algorithm readily implies a canonical labeling algorithm of the same complexity. \hide{if it is at least $\nc1$.} Vice versa, a canonical representation algorithm readily follows from a canonical labeling algorithm \emph{and} an algorithm representing a graph by an intersection model (not necessarily canonical).
-We first compute an isomorphism~$\alpha$ from an input graph~$G$ to its canonical form~$G^\star$, then compute a representation~$\ell$ of~$G^\star$ by an intersection model, and return the composition $\ell\circ\alpha$ as a canonical representation of~$G$.
-Following this scheme, we split our task in two parts.
-Given a non-co-bipartite PCA graph~$G$, we will compute in logspace, first, a proper arc representation of~$G$ and, second, a canonical labeling of~$G$.
+For any class of intersection graphs, a canonical representation algorithm readily implies a canonical labeling algorithm of the same complexity.
+Vice versa, a canonical representation algorithm readily follows from a canonical labeling algorithm \emph{and} a representation algorithm (not necessarily a canonical one).
+Proving Theorem~\ref{thm:maingraphs} according to this scheme, we split our task in two parts: We first compute a canonical labeling~$\lambda$ of the input graph~$G$ and then we compute an arc representation~$\alpha$ of the canonical form~$\lambda(G)$.
+Then the composition~$\alpha\circ\lambda$ is a canonical arc representation of~$G$.
+As twins can be easily re-inserted in a (proper) arc representation, it suffices to compute~$\alpha$ for the twin-free version of~$\lambda(G)$, where in each twin-class we only keep one vertex.